deeplearning4j/deeplearning4j/word2vec.md

 we can also know the angles at which those sides intersect.
 Remember [SOH-CAH-TOA](http://mathworld.wolfram.com/SOHCAHTOA.html)?

-Differences between word vectors, as they swing around the origin like arms on a clock, can be thought of as differences in degrees.
+Differences between word vectors, as they swing around the origin like the arms of a clock, can be thought of as differences in degrees.

-And similar to ancient navigators gauging the stars by a sextant, we will measure the angular distance between words using something called *cosine similarity*.
+And similar to ancient navigators gauging the stars by a sextant, we will measure the *angular distance* between words using something called *cosine similarity*.
 You can think of words as points of light in a dark canopy, clustered together in constellations of meaning.

 ![Alt text](../img/angular_dist_cosine.png)